iamezcua-dev/global-marketing-worldbank-report/README.md

 Such script permits specifying two different operations that, if properly executed, will get the job done.

-So, lets have a little of fun by executing our application by following these instructions:
+So, let's have a little of fun by executing our application.
+Follow the instructions below:

 #### 1. Loading the data